AlexHwang-497/Napkin/README.md

 * The application may occasionaly not load due to the data constraints of the Financial Modeling Prep API
 * only monthly data is availble due to API request per minute availbility
 # Future Updates
-* ability to stress test a user portfolio with various hypothetical economic scenarios.
+* Ability to stress test a user portfolio with various hypothetical economic scenarios.
-* a portfolio ranking of all portfolios created in the app to see which portfolio ranks the best due to a risk/resturn reward profile.
+* Ranking of portfolio based on various return and risk metrics.
 * Daily and weekly stock data.
-* asdfasdfasdf
+* Inclusion of Dividend Data.